 RETIRED HEALTHCARE WORKERS.
 On March 21, the Governor announced a call to action in the fight against COVID-19 for anyone working in the healthcare related field who has let their licenses lapse or chose to retire.
 He is calling on physicians, nurses, physicians’ assistants, and respiratory therapists to come back and join the fight against this outbreak.
 To make this process easier the Governor will be implementing the following actions in the very near future: Waving fees and expediting licensure for healthcare positions; Automatically extending licenses soon to expire; Making it easier for out-of-state healthcare professionals to practice here, that way border communities can deploy physicians where they are needed most.
 Applications available online at IDFPR’s website include: Health Care License Reinstatement Physician License Reinstatement Out of State Temporary Practice Permit

 PERSONAL PROTECTIVE EQUIPMENT (PPE).
 During this unprecedented public health emergency, supplies of PPE for healthcare providers are being rapidly depleted.
 Health care personnel need to protect themselves when caring for patients by adhering to infection control and prevention practices, which includes having access to a sufficient supply of PPE.
 On March 17, IDPH provided guidance to hospitals, outpatient surgical and procedural centers to limit non-essential adult elective surgical procedures, including all dental procedures until further notice.
 IDPH is encouraging all outpatient surgical and procedural centers, ambulatory surgical centers, and veterinarians to donate their unused PPE that is not immediately needed to assist those on the frontlines in the fight against COVID-19.
 Especially of need are surgical gloves, gowns, goggles, face shields, surgical masks, and N95 respirator masks. – To donate PPE (including homemade masks) locally to UnityPoint Health, click here.
-To donate PPE locally (including homemade masks) to OSF Healthcare, click here. -To donate to the State of Illinois’ PPE Donation program, please e-mail PPE.firstname.lastname@example.org. -In addition, the Illinois Biotechnology Innovation Organization (iBIO), working with the State, has established a fund so people and organizations can donate money to help healthcare workers and first responders here.
+To donate PPE locally (including homemade masks) to OSF Healthcare, click here.
+To donate PPE locally (including homemade masks) to the University of Illinois College of Medicine at Peoria (UICOMP), click here.
+To donate PPE locally to Heartland Health Services, click here. -To donate to the State of Illinois’ PPE Donation program, please e-mail PPE.email@example.com. -In addition, the Illinois Biotechnology Innovation Organization (iBIO), working with the State, has established a fund so people and organizations can donate money to help healthcare workers and first responders here.

 PPE AND CRITICAL SUPPLIES PROCUREMENT.
 With Illinois well-positioned with in-state manufacturers of diverse goods and services, leads or connections on COVID-19–related goods or services (i.e. PPE) can be sent to the State for maintaining elements of the critical supplies supply chain.
 Businesses interested in supplying the necessary goods/needs for the current crisis, can contact the Governor’s Office related to these offers of products at Covid.firstname.lastname@example.org.
 If a business wants to retool to manufacture PPE in Illinois, they may also contact the Illinois Manufacturing Association at email@example.com.